Hi-PACE/hipace/docs/source/documentation/documentation.rst

 Documentation
 =============

-Hipace has a full (all functions and classes and their members, albeit sometimes basic) Doxygen-readable documentation.
+Hipace++ has a full (all functions and classes and their members, albeit sometimes basic) Doxygen-readable documentation.
 You can compile it with

 .. code-block:: bash